 We're going to go through a very tough two weeks.

-And then hopefully, as the experts are predicting, as I think a lot of us are predicting after having studied it so hard, you're going to start seeing some real light at the end of But this is going to be a very painful, very, very painful two weeks.
+And then hopefully, as the experts are predicting, as I think a lot of us are predicting after having studied it so hard, you're going to start seeing some real light at the end of the tunnel.

-When you look and see at night the kind of death that's been caused by this invisible enemy, it's it's incredible.
+When you look and see at night the kind of death that's been caused by this invisible enemy, it's incredible.

-Say 29 people died today, meaning yesterday, and others talking about numbers far greater, but you get to know a state.
+I was watching last night Governor Murphy of New Jersey say 29 people died today, meaning yesterday, and others talking about numbers far greater.

-I know New Jersey so well, and you hit 29 people and uh hundreds in other locations, hundreds in other states.
+But you get to know a state I know New Jersey so well and you hit 29 people and hundreds in other locations, hundreds in other states.

 And this is going to be a rough two-week period.